 This open support group is for LGBTQ (and questioning) students to explore, understand, and celebrate their identities.
 Students do not need to have made any particular “progress” toward coming out and/or transition to be in this group – this is a space to honor everyone’s unique experiences and journeys.
 Topics discussed will depend on group members’ needs, but may include identity exploration and self-definition, cultivating identity pride, coming out, social and medical gender transition, dating, family experiences, dysphoria, navigating hetero- and cisnormative spaces, and just enjoying being with other queer people.

-Led by Dr. Kerri Schafer |11 a.m.-12:30 p.m. on Tuesdays
+Tuesdays, 11 a.m.-12:30 p.m. | Led by Dr. Kerri Schafer

 These are process oriented groups helping members with interpersonal skills, increased expression of emotion, understanding social dynamics, and gaining a greater awareness of one’s self.
 Members will have a safe place to explore feelings and thoughts, give and receive support and feedback, and practice healthier ways of relating to themselves and others.

-Led by Dr. Anne Meyer & Dr. Jenny Lybeck-Brown | 1:30-3 p.m. on Wednesdays
+Wednesdays, 1:30-3 p.m. | Dr. Anne Meyer & Dr. Jenny Lybeck-Brown

-This closed group is for students who experienced significant dysfunction or distress within their family of origin (such as trauma, physical abuse, emotional abuse, or neglect) which has impacted their self-perception, sense of self-worth, and ability to have healthy and rewarding relationships as adults.
+This group is for students who experienced significant dysfunction or distress within their family (such as trauma, physical abuse, emotional abuse, or neglect) which has impacted their self-perception, sense of self-worth, and ability to have healthy and rewarding relationships as adults.
 The group seeks to provide students an opportunity to heal from their early family experiences by use of validation, support, and connection to others.
 Group members will be provided with psychoeducation regarding the ways in which trauma impacts the body; they will be taught skills such as containment and emotion regulation; and they will be provided with a safe space to process family experiences.

 Many students struggle with a harsh internal voice.
 These harsh internal voices represent one way of relating to the self and to others—through fear, competitiveness, or shame.
-This closed group will provide a supportive space for learning to relate differently to these critical voices through a compassion-focused orientation.
+This group will provide a supportive space for learning to relate differently to these critical voices through a compassion-focused orientation.
 The group will include psychoeducation about how the brain works, training in mindfulness and compassion, and processing of any struggles with a focus on compassion.
 As Paul Gilbert, who developed compassion-focused therapy puts it, “At the heart of this therapy . . . are ways of building caring connections (in contrast to fearful, self-focused, or competitive connections) with others and with self.”

 Skills Class